RBS TV Erechim: Digital television

 The station inaugurated its digital signal on May 8, 2014, on channel 33 UHF.

 Transition to digital signal

 The station planned to shut down its analog signal, over VHF channel 3, on December 31, 2023, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 33, using PSIP to display RBS TV Erechim's virtual channel as 2 on digital television receivers.
-But the transition was delayed indefinetly.
+The station's digital signal remains on its pre-transition UHF channel 33, using virtual channel 2.
+But the transition was delayed indefinitely.

 Programming

 On August 16, 2019, the local block of Jornal do Almoço was extinguished and on August 19, the station began to relay the regional edition of the news program generated by RBS TV Passo Fundo.